 Visit the Michigan Eye Institute for Persistent Dry Eyes

-If your dry eyes require frequent applications of eye drops, a visit to Michigan Eye Institute can help you determine the cause of your dry eyes and address any underlying issues that may be at the root of your discomfort.
+If your dry eyes require frequent applications of eye drops, a visit to your eye doctor can help you determine the cause of your dry eyes and address any underlying issues that may be at the root of your discomfort.